mindovermiles262/docker-webdav/README.md

 ### Authenticate multiple clients

 Specifying `USERNAME` and `PASSWORD` only supports a single user.
-If you want to have lots of different logins for various users, bind mount your own file to `/user.passwd` and the container will use that instead.
+If you want to have lots of different logins for various users, bind mount your own file using the `USER_PASSWD_FILE` environment variable and the container will use that instead.

 If using `Basic` authentication, run the following commands: